ucsb-csw8/w23-project/step01.md

 To get a full score for Checkpoint 2, make sure that you correctly implemented the **"Add"**, **"Restore"** and **"Save"** menu options and everything that they need.

 - Upload the requested files shown above with the required functions added to them.
-- Add the code and proper documentation (i.e. docsis and comments) for all functions.
+- Add the code and proper documentation (i.e. docstrings and comments) for all functions.
-- Add the function stubs and the documentation for the rest of the functions that are not implemented here (i.e. the menu options for **"Edit"** and **"Show average price"**) - full functionality is not required for this checkpoint but you are welcome to include it as well.
+- You should already have the function stubs and the documentation for the rest of the functions that are not required to be implemented here (i.e. the menu options for **"Update"** and **"Show average price"**) - full functionality is not required for this checkpoint but you are welcome to include it as well.

 ## Final Submission: due {{site.checkpoint3 | date: "%a, %b %d, %H:%M" }} <a name="final-submission"></a>
 The Final Project assignment will open up on Gradescope as soon as Checkpoint 2 closes.
-Submit your final version of the entire project here (i.e. full functionality required).
+Submit your final version of the entire project (i.e. full functionality required).

 -----